tymyrddin/blue-bbh/source/docs/essentials/README.md

 ## What?

-Essentials such as clear and useful communication and reporting.
+Methodological, clear and useful communication and reporting.

 ## Why?